johnwcowan/r7rs-work/Dictionaries.md

 manipulation of dictionaries that satisfy *pred*.
 The *dictionary* argument
 maps the names of the procedures of this SRFI to suitable type-specific procedures.
-The procedures `dict-size`, `dict-search`, `dict-map`, `dict-filter`, and `dict-for-each` are required.
+Entries in *dictionary* for `dict-size`, `dict-search`, `dict-map`, `dict-filter`, and `dict-for-each` are required.
-The others are optional, but are typically more efficient than the versions provided by the implementation of this SRFI.
+The others are optional, but if provided may be more efficient than the versions provided by the implementation of this SRFI.

 To break the recursion whereby a new type is registered using a